 The five afflictions are ignorance, egoism, attachment, aversion, and the desire to cling to life. (http://www.sacred-texts.com/hin/yogasutr.htm)

-The desire to cling to life—the fifth affliction—is natural too but also a problem if we live in fear and remain unable to let go.
-Learning to let go of life prepares us for moving beyond our human limitations.
-It prepares us to merge with our source.
+The desire to cling to life—the fifth affliction—is natural too but also a problem if we live in fear, unable to let go.
+Learning to let go now prepares us for moving beyond our human limitations.
+It prepares us to merge with our divine source.
 Most spiritual traditions teach some aspect of letting go.

 Why We Need to Let Go

 It makes sense that we need to let go to find our true nature.
-If we identify with worldly accomplishments, the attention we get from others, or how many possessions we accumulate, we remain empty.
+If we identify with worldly accomplishments, the attention we get from others, or our possessions, there is always a void.
 We can lose those things at any time, sometimes suddenly.

-And it’s not only attachment to the things we want that can cause suffering.
+And it’s not only attachment to what we want that can cause suffering.
 Avoiding pain, viewing others as our enemies, and labeling people and situations as “bad” also causes mental anguish.

 Further, while we want to be healthy because our physical bodies are the vehicles through which we experience spiritual growth in this lifetime, we know our physical lives will end.
 Holding on to life—the finite body-mind as Reverend Jaganath Carrera describes it—keeps our focus away from our immortal nature.
-We may overfocus on things don’t matter much after all.
+It’s easy to over-focus on things don’t matter much after all.

 Staying True to Our Nature

 In yoga, the ignorance that causes suffering is called avidya.
-We can remain in that state of ignorance for a lifetime if we don’t wake up and do the work of removing it.
-Even with years of practice, we all fall back into old patterns of behavior at times.
+We can stay in that state of ignorance for a lifetime if we don’t wake up and do the work of removing it.
+Even with years of practice, most of us all fall back into old patterns of behavior at times.
 If we want to sustain peace, we need to keep practicing, even when it seems we’re not making progress.

 For those who need more convincing, the next group of sutras show how a yoga lifestyle can free us from the trap of ignorance.
 Maybe you already know how it works.
 If not, stay tuned!

 Hi, I’m Maria.
 I created Yoga Circles for you if you want to delve more deeply into the philosophy, practice, and life-changing effects of yoga.
 I’m also a writer and editor who helps small business owners, wellness professionals, teachers, and authors publish books, develop marketing strategies, and connect with readers, clients, and students.
 Visit my website (link below) for more about that.
 I’d love to hear from you!